Sexual offences cases to be discussed at SZC meet | Law-Order

 Accordingly, it initiated a series of measures and programmes like the Investigation Tracking System for Sexual Offences, as part of SMART policing, using the Crime and Criminal Tracking Network and Systems for facilitating compliance with the Amendment.

-The Centre has asked the states to make serious efforts to operationalise the FTSCs for early disposal of sexual offence cases.
+The Centre has asked the states to make serious efforts to operationalise all the earmarked FTSCs for early disposal of sexual offence cases.

+Tamil Nadu is on top among southern states by operationalising all the 14 earmarked all 14 FTSCs, followed by Telangana with 23 out of 36.

+Karnataka set up 16 out of 31 FTSCs and Andhra Pradesh, nine out of 18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)